ionninja/chillaxdocs/Writerside/topics/Contributing-to-the-documentation.md

 Then, you will be taken to GitHub where you can edit the page.
 Once you are done, click <control>Commit Changes</control> and create a pull request.
-<format color="Aquamarine">However, if possible please talk with us on
+<format color="BlueViolet">However, if possible please talk with us on
     <format color="DarkOrange">
         <a href="https://discord.com/invite/DrfX6286kF">discord</a>
     </format>